albert1800/whatsapp-web-bot/README.md

 1. Your friend can't send `@HELP` followed of any other message really fast.
 This Bot only reads the last message.
 It's a buggy (that can be fixed)

 Feel free to fix and PR it.
-I will probably not touch in this public repo anymore.
+I will probably not touch in this public repositary anymore.

 # -